 Weapon Charges Lawyer in Dayton

 In Ohio, adults can buy and openly carry a gun without a permit.
 However, those who wish to carry concealed weapons must have a concealed carry license and pass a background check.
-If you are facing weapon crime charges related to concealed carry licenses or another offense, we at Moermond & Mulligan, LLC can help protect your rights.
-Our weapon charges attorneys in Dayton also defend individuals who have committed other crimes using a weapon, such as armed robbery.
+Ohio’s regulations on where guns can be carried emphasize that even with a concealed carry permit, individuals may still be prohibited from entering certain safety zones.
+Additionally, a criminal background check is necessary as part of the licensing process for carrying concealed firearms in Ohio.
+Our Dayton weapons crime attorney also defend individuals who have committed other crimes using a weapon, such as armed robbery.

-In Ohio, weapon laws include the following:
+In Ohio, gun laws include the following:

 • Weapons are not allowed on school property